dmd-program/dmd-100/projects/field_guide.md

 - [Wildsam Field Guides](https://wildsam.com/products)

 Self-Inspire:
-List the things that you know very well.
-Specific knowledge that is known only to you could make for a really interesting Field Guide.
+1. List the things that you know or can do very well.
+  - Specific knowledge that is known only to you could make for a really interesting field guide.
 For instance, if you have a child, you could create a field guide to getting your kid to sleep, with the audience being a baby sitter.

-This could be a place, a process, .
+2. List three ideas

+Define:

+1. Choose a topic
+2. Write a statement
+3. Identify the audience

+Develop:

+1. Use gitbook to prototype
+ - Follow gitbook tutorial
+2.

 ### Deliver: